damianmgarcia/Hide-n-Seek/README.md

 - 4.1.1
   - Release date
     - 2023-02-24
-  - Bug fixes
+  - Patches
     - UI not showing
       - See details [here](https://github.com/damianmgarcia/Hide-n-Seek/pull/5)
 - 4.1.0
   - Release date
     - 2023-02-19
-  - Improvements
+  - Minor updates
     - Added support for the signed-out version of LinkedIn's job search
       - The extension is now compatible with the signed-out version of LinkedIn's job search.
 - 4.0.0
   - Release date
     - 2023-02-14
-  - New features
+  - Major updates
     - Start a job search from the popup
       - If you are not already searching for jobs, the option panel now displays a search box that lets you start a job search.
-  - Improvements
+  - Minor updates
     - Support for LinkedIn job collections and Indeed job feed
       - The extension now detects and adds "hide" buttons to jobs in LinkedIn job collections and Indeed job feeds.
     - Popup keyboard accessibility
       - Tabbing through the popup is now a consistent and reliable experience for keyboard users.
-  - Bug fixes
+  - Patches
     - UI not showing on LinkedIn after clicking browser's back or forward buttons
       - A MutationObserver for detecting jobs would sometimes stop working during back/forward web navigation on LinkedIn because LinkedIn would remove the element that the observer was observing.
 This issue has been resolved.
 - 3.1.0
   - Release date
     - 2023-02-03
-  - Improvements
+  - Minor updates
     - Added Firefox support
       - Firefox 109, released 2023-01-17, added support for Manifest Version 3 (MV3) extensions.
       - [Firefox's handling of permissions for MV3 extensions is broken](https://github.com/w3c/webextensions/issues/119#issuecomment-965799707).
 Unlike other browsers, Firefox does not ask users to grant permissions during installation, nor does it make it obvious enough to users that permissions are needed even when they search for jobs on a supported job board.
 Instead, users must take additional steps after installation to grant necessary permissions.
 This is an unfortunate user experience.
 Therefore, publication to Firefox Add-ons has been suspended until Firefox resolves this issue.
 - 3.0.0
   - Release date
     - 2023-02-01
-  - New features
+  - Major updates
     - View and manage hidden jobs from popup
       - The extension's browser button popup includes a new list of hidden jobs.
 It allows you to easily see and remove jobs that you have hidden.
-  - Improvements
+  - Minor updates
     - Refined user interface and user experience
       - The behaviors, colors, and animations of user interface elements have been updated.
 - 2.0.1
   - Release date
     - 2023-01-23
-  - Bug fixes
+  - Patches
     - UI not showing on LinkedIn
       - A MutationObserver was called to observe for mutations on an element that, sometimes, did not yet exist in the DOM.
 This was fixed with the help of a function that waits for the necessary element to populate the DOM before observing it.
 - 2.0.0
   - Release date
     - 2023-01-21
-  - New features
+  - Major updates
     - Remove hidden jobs from display
       - The extension's browser button popup includes a new toggle button, "Do not display hidden jobs", that lets you remove hidden jobs from view, rather than hide them behind overlays.
     - Hidden jobs tally
       - The toolbar button now includes a tally of hidden jobs.
 The tally increases or decreases by 1 each time a company is hidden or unhidden, respectively.
 It also increases or decreases by 1 if promoted or sponsored jobs are hidden or unhidden, respectively.
 A simple breakdown of the tally is displayed when your cursor hovers over the extension's browser button.
-  - Improvements
+  - Minor updates
     - No more delay when unhiding all jobs
       - Clicking the "Unhide all jobs" button (or its "Undo" button) now produces instantaneous results across all active tabs and windows.
 Previously, there was a short delay.
-  - Bug fixes
+  - Patches
     - Multiple content-script and CSS injections
       - A new script-check mechanism prevents multiple injections of content-scripts and stylesheets, which would occasionally lead to a "doubling" effect of the UI.
 - 1.0.0